StNiki/CGF/README.md

 If the w, l, p options are omitted the program will use the default configuration (5, 5, False).
 In the name is omitted or the file is incorrect, the program will request a valid input file.

-How to use the graphic interface
+How to use the graphic interface:

 Running the GUI shell script will open the default window where the user has the following options: